 Dedicated/Specialist Buddies will be provided with a charity mobile.

-Depending upon experience and confidence, a Dedicated/Specialist Buddy may accompany the service user at relevant child-related meetings (with social workers, etc).
+Depending upon experience and confidence, and subject to prior agreement with the Buddy Coordinator or National Manager, a Dedicated/Specialist Buddy may accompany the service user at relevant child-related meetings (with social workers, etc).

 EXPERIENCE / SKILLS REQUIRED

-A Dedicated/Specialist Buddy will have served as a General Buddy for a substantial period of time to gain the necessary experience.
+As for Level 1 Buddies, PLUS…

-Authorisation of a Dedicated/Specialist Buddy to assist a service user by attendance at formal meetings (with social workers, etc) will be approved by the National Manager on an individual basis subject to the Buddy’s experience.
+A Level 2 (Dedicated/Specialist) Buddy will have served as a General Buddy for a substantial period of time to gain the necessary experience OR be able to offer equivalent experience gained elsewhere.

-The charity will provide bespoke training for Buddies which will include a clear specification of what the role requires and what is excluded (boundary setting).
+Authorisation as a Level 2 Buddy will be carried out by “interview” with the Buddy Coordinator and an experienced Level 2 Buddy.
+For suitably experienced candidates, the Induction interview may fulfil this purpose.

-The charity will organise training in emotional well-being / mental health first aid (dealing with emotional trauma).
+Authorisation of a Level 2 Buddy to assist a service user by attendance at formal meetings (with social workers, etc.) will be approved by the Buddy Coordinator or the National Manager on an individual basis subject to the Buddy’s experience.

 TIME COMMITMENT

 Commitment to an agreed number of hours of volunteering time (suggested minimum of 2 hours per week) IN ADDITION to attendance at a minimum of 6 support meetings per year.